China Resources Land Ltd's Dividend Analysis

 Exploring the Sustainability and Growth of Dividends

-China Resources Land Ltd (CRBJF, Financial) recently announced a dividend of $1.37 per share, payable on July 26, 2024, with the ex-dividend date set for June 12, 2024.
+China Resources Land Ltd (CRBJY, Financial) recently announced a dividend of $1.72 per share, payable on 2024-08-12, with the ex-dividend date set for 2024-06-13.
 As investors look forward to this upcoming payment, the spotlight also shines on the company's dividend history, yield, and growth rates.
-Using the data from GuruFocus, let's delve into China Resources Land Ltd's dividend performance and assess its sustainability.
+Using the data from GuruFocus, let's look into China Resources Land Ltd's dividend performance and assess its sustainability.

 What Does China Resources Land Ltd Do?

-China Resources Land Ltd, or CR Land, is a prominent real estate developer with expansive operations across China.
-Beyond its core development business, CR Land stands out with a substantial investment property portfolio, which includes luxury-focused MixC malls.
-It also holds a 73.7% stake in the listed property management company, China Resources Mixc Lifestyle Services.
-CR Land is a subsidiary of China Resources Holdings, or CR Holdings, a large state-owned conglomerate with activities spanning utilities, consumer goods, medical, and property sectors.
-CR Holdings owns approximately 60% of CR Land.
+China Resources Land Ltd, or CR Land, is a leading real estate developer with nationwide coverage in China.
+Aside from the core development business, CR Land differentiates itself from peers with a significant investment property portfolio with luxury focused MixC malls, and it holds a 73.7% stake in listed property management company China Resources Mixc Lifestyle Services.
+CR Land is a subsidiary of China Resources Holdings, or CR Holdings, a sizable state-owned conglomerate with a diverse presence in the utilities, consumer goods, medical, and property sectors.
+CR Holdings holds about a 60% stake in CR Land.

 A Glimpse at China Resources Land Ltd's Dividend History

-China Resources Land Ltd has maintained a consistent dividend payment record since 2019, distributing dividends bi-annually.
+China Resources Land Ltd has maintained a consistent dividend payment record since 2015.
+Dividends are currently distributed on a bi-annually basis.
 Below is a chart showing annual Dividends Per Share for tracking historical trends.

 Breaking Down China Resources Land Ltd's Dividend Yield and Growth